-Get your finances in order
+6. Get your finances in order

-These can be for anything from big-ticket items like cribs and strollers to extremely large amounts like your insurance deductible.
-I didn’t want to be hit with ridiculous costs at random times of the year, so we opened a savings account specifically for baby costs and contributed regular amounts each month.
+These can be big-ticket items like a crib, stroller, and car seat to extremely large amounts like your insurance deductible.
+If you don’t want to be hit with high costs all at once, open a savings account for baby costs that you can contribute regular amounts each month.

-Calculate how much income you’ll have during maternity leave.
-Most of us have reduced pay during maternity leave, so if you’re accustomed to your regular income, consider how much to save to meet your needs.
+You should also calculate how much income you’ll have during maternity leave.
+Most of us have reduced pay during this time, so if you’re accustomed to your regular income, consider how much to save to meet your needs.